HriqueP/Hero_Section_Bullet/README.md

-# GreatFrontEnd - Blog Card
+# GreatFrontEnd - Hero Section w/ Bullets

 Welcome, this is a simples example for a Hero Section Component with Bullet options